mikebranstein/terraform-workshop-instructions/src/chapters/chapter4.md

 > **Organizing State Files**
 >
-> As you store your state files, it's important to organize them so yhou don't accidentally overwrite or lose it.
+> As you store your state files, it's important to organize them so you don't accidentally overwrite or lose it.
 We're using a simple naming scheme of *dev* and *prod* to store ours, but you may need something more sophistocated in the real world.

 Now that your storage account is created, navigate to the storage account *Access control (IAM)* page in the Azure portal: